 - Benefits of RAW

-- If you export from the Preview screen, you have an option of the native RAW file or a high resolution rendered JPG
+- If you export from the Preview screen, you have the option of exporting the native RAW file or a high resolution rendered JPG

 - You are able to edit RAW images in programs on your phone such as Lightroom Mobile, Snapseed or VSCO